r00t4M0NK/BFHBP_pbc/README.md

    * RDP throught a Windows Computer
 - For a compatibility reason, Graphical choosen is: XFCE

-The Tool can be used in RDP (for easiest way) to use on hack-boxes (next update will be to add a VPN feature).
+The Tool can be used in RDP (for easiest way) to use on hack-boxes (with a VPN feature included).

 ################################